 Are Foreigners Permitted To Operate A Vehicle In Spain

 Before hiring a car, it’s wise to check the laws to ensure that foreigners are permitted to operate a vehicle within the country.
-Fortunately, those possessing an international driving license and a “European Union license” have that permission.
+Fortunately, those possessing an international driving license from an International Driver’s Association and a “European Union license” have that permission.

 There are, however, restrictions such as individuals needing to be age 21 to hire a car.
 If that applies to you, you can present your license, pay the fees, sign a rental contract and be on your way.
 If you intend to share driving duties with a person you’re travelling with, the other person will also need to sign the contract.

 What To Know About Driving In Spain